eapyl/dotnetentrypoint/README.md

 entryPoint in project.json is not working ???

 Just default console application using dotnet new.
-Only tw changes:
+Only two changes:
 1. Added new node in project.json:
    "entryPoint": "Test"

 2. Changed Main method name to Test in Program.cs